 Vizio adds IPTV connectivity to its HDTV line

-Continuing the path towards integrating the Internet with televisions, Vizio announced Connected HDTV, a technological platform that, according to him, is being integrated into its display since 2009.
+Continuing the path towards integrating the Internet with televisions, Vizio announced Connected HDTV.HDTV is a technological platform that, according to him, is being integrated into its display since 2009.

-The technology, equipped with integrated wired and wireless connections, uses a personalized remote control that will allow users to access Internet content without interrupting the TV program they are viewing.
+The technology, equipped with integrated wired and wireless connection.Also uses a personalized remote control that will allow users to access Internet content without interrupting the TV program they are viewing.

 Vizio is also a partner of a wide variety of technology and content providers.
 From a technological standpoint, the company said the feature includes the Yahoo Widget engine, which supports a class of Internet services called “TV Widgets” such as weather, news, finance and sports.
 The platform also includes support for Adobe Flash Lite, which will help developers deliver applications, content and video to the Web on television..With Vizio IPTV you can watch whatever you want when you want,including movies,tv shows,sports etc..

-Vizio’s offer helps solve two problems that have persecuted Internet-based TV content providers, said Nathan Safran, an analyst at Forrester Research.
-“First of all, you’re not spreading money for a set-top box,” he said.
+Vizio’s offer helps solve two problems that have persecuted Internet-based TV content providers “First of all, you’re not spreading money for a set-top box,” he said.
 Secondly, the large number of providers offers users much more content than offers from individual suppliers, he said.

 The main distinction that Paul Gagnon, director of market research for North America TV at DisplaySearch, saw between the offer of Vizio and that of many other TV producers on the show was the custom remote – and whether it was a good thing or not, he was not sure.
 “I did not play it.”